blw-ofag-ufag/eCH-0265/README.md

 6. a even more customizable Pytest test suite,
 7. uploading of the final graph to LINDAS
 8. a documentation building pipeline using Quarto

-Specifically, this demo project creates a graph of around 120k triples from the Chinook database, makes some inferences, processes and validates the graph.

-> [!IMPORTANT]
-> After using this template repository for a project, you probably want to delete/overwrite any of the aforementioned turtle/sparql/python files.

 ## Development Tools